arunfloyd/learnReact/README.txt

 >>>>> Why React is fast  ??

- Because React is doing efficent Manipulation of DOM .
+-> Because React is doing efficent Manipulation of DOM .
+-> How ?
- How ? it has a Virtual DOM
+     -> It has a Virtual DOM
- it having DIff Algorithm
+     -> It having Diff Algorithm
- React can efficently find out the differnece between virtual DOM and update the UI
+-> React can efficently find out the differnece between virtual DOM and update the UI

 !!!...........................................................................!!!